Gerosh-George/HashCode2021/README.md

 My solution to the practice problem and online qualification round of the hashcode 2021.
 (Refer to main.py file in respective folders)<br> <br>
 This was my first time participating in Google Hashcode and it was fun.
-Also some how managed to get more than zero in the competition :P <br> <br>
+Also some how my team managed to get more than zero in the competition :P <br> <br>
 The Traffic Scheduling logic of mine is neither  good nor is optimised completely but still it worked on the input files and gave my team a pretty good score.

 <hr>